-The university realizes that financing an education can be a very complex process for many students.
-In order to assist students in these matters, Johnson & Wales has established a staff of financial planning counselors.
+The university understands that financing an education can be a very complex process for many students.
+To assist students in these matters, Johnson & Wales has established a staff of financial planning counselors.
 These counselors are available to work with students and their families on an individual basis to help them best utilize their own funds and other available resources to meet educational expenses.
 For more information and assistance call 1-800-343-2565 or 401-598-1468.